gtolarc/httperf-plot/README.md

   --port N          specifies the port number N on which the web server is
                     listening for HTTP requests
-  --uri S           specifies that URI S should be accessed on the server --rate X          specifies the fixed rate X at which connections or
+  --uri S           specifies that URI S should be accessed on the server --timeout X       specifies the amount of time X that httperf is willing to
+                    wait for a server reaction
+  --rate X          specifies the fixed rate X at which connections or
                     sessions are created
   --num-conns N     specifies the total number of connections N to create